coyotebw/EDLS-Elite-Dangerous-Launch-Suite/README.md

 # EDLaunchSuite

-A Windows-based launcher utility for **Elite: Dangerous** that starts the game and all your companion tools in one click — and automatically shuts them down when you're done flying.
+A Windows-based launcher utility for **Elite: Dangerous** that starts the game and all your companion tools in one click — and automatically shuts them down when you're done.

 ---